TABLE OF CONTENTS

 1.2 STATEMENT OF THE RESEARCH PROBLEM

-Television stations nationwide have been in sustenance irrespective of the problem o\it encountered economically although with some difficulties, these problems are lack of finance for the payment of workers salaries maintaining the transmitter and other equipments so astoesure adequate transmission and miscellaneous expenses that help to make life with living such as payment of electric bill, telephone bills, provision of chair ad air conditions etc.
+Television and radio stations nationwide have been in sustenance irrespective of the problem o\it encountered economically although with some difficulties, these problems are lack of finance for the payment of workers salaries maintaining the transmitter and other equipments so astoesure adequate transmission and miscellaneous expenses that help to make life with living such as payment of electric bill, telephone bills, provision of chair ad air conditions etc.

 Despite this fact, the television has been able to help in development programme of the government, which gave rise to this research work so as to unveil television as a channel.

 Research is not a casual affair, research has an aim this study does not only seek to prescribe television,radio and other mass media as a channel for mobilizing educational programmes in Nigeria, it also try: